70s Cartoons: 30+ Best Shows Worth Watching, With Air Dates

 The All-New Popeye Hour (1978) cartoon featuring Popeye Olive Oyl and classic characters

-Popeye in an hour-long format is peak “late 70s cartoon TV.”
+Popeye in an hour-long format is peak late-70s cartoon TV.
 Same core formula, new segments, and a whole lineup of side content.

-24. The Addams Family (1973)
+The Addams Family (1973)

 The Addams Family (1973) animated series showing Gomez Morticia Wednesday Pugsley and Thing

 Macabre, funny, and surprisingly wholesome in its own way.
-This is a great pick if you like “spooky but not scary.”

-25. Harlem Globetrotters (1970–1973)
+Harlem Globetrotters (1970-1973)

 Harlem Globetrotters (1970) animated series with the team traveling and solving problems

 Watching a real sports team turned into cartoon heroes is such a 70s concept.
-It’s part sports, part comedy, part “villain of the week.”

 Sabrina the Teenage Witch (1971) animated series featuring Sabrina and Salem the talking cat

-This version of Sabrina is very “classic Archie animation” — magical solutions that create new problems.
-It’s an easy watch if you want something light.
+This version of Sabrina is very classic Archie animation, full of magical solutions that create brand-new problems.

-27. Inch High Private Eye (Hanna-Barbera)
+Inch High Private Eye (Hanna-Barbera)

 Inch High Private Eye Hanna-Barbera cartoon featuring a tiny detective with a magnifying glass

-28. Schoolhouse Rock (1973)
+Schoolhouse Rock (1973)

 Schoolhouse Rock (1973) educational cartoon shorts teaching grammar math and history with songs